plai-group/simple-cnaps/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/improving-few-shot-visual-classification-with/few-shot-image-classification-on-mini-12)](https://paperswithcode.com/sota/few-shot-image-classification-on-mini-12?p=improving-few-shot-visual-classification-with)
 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/improving-few-shot-visual-classification-with/few-shot-image-classification-on-mini-13)](https://paperswithcode.com/sota/few-shot-image-classification-on-mini-13?p=improving-few-shot-visual-classification-with)

+## Active and Continual Learning

+We additionally evaluate both methods within the paradigms of "out of the box" active and continual learning.
+This settings was first proposed by Requeima et al., and studies how well few-shot classifier, trained for few-shot learning, can be deployed for active and continual learning without any problem-specific finetuning or training.
+For additional details on our active and continual learning experiments and algorithms, please refer to our latest paper: [Towards Better Few-Shot Object Recognition]().
+For code and instructions to reproduce the experiments reported, please refer to the [active-learning](https://github.com/plai-group/simple-cnaps/active-learning) and [continual-learning](https://github.com/plai-group/simple-cnaps/continual-learning) folders.

 ## Dependencies
 You can use the ```requirements.txt``` file included to install dependencies for both Simple CNAPS, Transductive CNAPS, relevant active/continual learning experiments and the accompanying source codes for Meta-Dataset, mini-ImageNet and tiered-ImageNet.
 To install all dependencies, run ```pip install -r requirements.txt```.
 In general, this code base requires Python 3.5 or greater, PyTorch 1.0 or greater and TensorFlow 2.0 or greater.